AARP Eye Center

 Why it’s dangerous: Snacking in and of itself is not necessarily bad for your health, says nutritionist Sandra Arévalo, a spokeswoman for the Academy of Nutrition and Dietetics.
 It depends how often you snack, how much you eat and what you’re snacking on.

-Unfortunately, a 2021 survey found that most Americans are choosing sugar- or salt-laden snacks, with the most popular choices being potato chips (56 percent), chocolate (55 percent) and candy (45 percent).
-In addition, the average number of snacks consumed per day has doubled in the past 30 years.
+Unfortunately, a 2021 survey found that most Americans choose sugar- or salt-laden snacks, the most popular choices being potato chips (56 percent), chocolate (55 percent) and candy (45 percent).
+The average number of snacks consumed per day has doubled in the past 30 years.
 Studies show the more snacks you eat, the higher your calorie consumption.

 How to stop: